NadaAbbas444/Tomato-YOLO-Detection-Tracking/README.md

   - Half Ripened
   - Green

 Each tomato is categorized based on these attributes, allowing the model to distinguish between different tomato types and ripeness stages.
+To convert the dataset annotations to YOLO format and organize the images, run  data_conversion.py script

 ## Project Structure